rosiekrasnoff/CEE4530/Lab3-ANC/group1_Acid_Rain_and_ANC_report.md

 In the Acid Rain lab, we modeled acid rain precipitating into a lake by pumping an acidic feed solution into a tub of water + NaHCO3 (the ANC).
 We kept track of the pH level by taking samples from the lake effluent every 5 minutes for 20 minutes.
 Then we proceeded to repeat the experiment with less NaHCO3 to test the effects of the amount of ANC added to the lake.
 For a more detail procedure, refer to the [textbook](https://monroews.github.io/EnvEngLabTextbook/Acid_Rain/Acid_Rain.html).

 In the ANC lab, we determined the ANC of the five samples we took in the Acid Rain lab.
-Using a titration process, we added HCl (the titrant) using a digital pipette in increments until the pH reached a certain point.
+Using a titration process, we added 0.05 N HCl (the titrant) using a digital pipette in increments until the pH reached a certain point.
 For a more detail procedure, refer to the [textbook](https://monroews.github.io/EnvEngLabTextbook/Acid_Neutralizing_Capacity/Acid_Neutralizing_Capacity.html#theory).

 ## Results and Discussion
 ### Acid Rain Data Analysis